gost/server/test/playground_tests.md

 . replace http://localhost:8080 with the url of your own test server

-. when something is created with a HTTP Post request, and Id is returned.
-Use this Id in subsequent requests (see parameters)
+. when something is created with a HTTP Post request, and @iot.id is returned.
+Use this @iot.id in subsequent requests (see parameters)

 ## 1] Create a Thing